honeycombio/oss-management-actions/stale/README.md

 jobs:
   stale:
+    name: 'Close stale issues and PRs'
     runs-on: ubuntu-latest
+    permissions:
+      issues: write
+      pull-requests: write

     steps:
       - uses: actions/stale@v4
         with:
+          start-date: '2021-09-01T00:00:00Z' # Starting Sept 1, 2021
-          stale-issue-message: 'This issue is stale because it has been open 30 days with no activity.
-Remove stale label or comment or this will be closed in 5 days.'
+          stale-issue-message: 'Marking this issue as stale because it has been open 14 days with no activity.
+Please add a comment if this is still an ongoing issue; otherwise this issue will be automatically closed in 7 days.'
+          stale-pr-message: 'Marking this PR as stale because it has been open 30 days with no activity.
+Please add a comment if this PR is still relevant; otherwise this PR will be automatically closed in 7 days.'
+          close-issue-message: 'Closing this issue due to inactivity.
+Please see our [Honeycomb OSS Lifecyle and Practices](https://github.com/honeycombio/home/blob/main/honeycomb-oss-lifecycle-and-practices.md).'
+          close-pr-message: 'Closing this PR due to inactivity.
+Please see our [Honeycomb OSS Lifecyle and Practices](https://github.com/honeycombio/home/blob/main/honeycomb-oss-lifecycle-and-practices.md).'
+          days-before-issue-stale: 14
-          days-before-stale: 30
+          days-before-pr-stale: 30
-          days-before-close: 5
+          days-before-issue-close: 7
+          days-before-pr-close: 7
+          any-of-labels: 'status: info needed,status: revision needed'
 ```

 More usage examples in [actions/stale#usage](https://github.com/actions/stale#usage).